 The mission of the Baccalaureate Social Work (BSW) degree program at the University of Tennessee at Chattanooga (UTC) is to prepare students for competent, generalist evidence-based practice.
-As generalists, our graduates will have a common body of social work knowledge, values, and skills set forth by the informed by the principles outlined in the Council of Social Work Education and informed by the NASW Code of Ethics which are transferable across human service settings and population groups.
-Social work faculty are committed to join students to engage in scholarship, continued learning and community service to individuals from diverse backgrounds reflecting the UTC mission as a metropolitan university that serves people from varied cultural, social, and economic backgrounds.
+As generalists, graduates will have a common body of social work knowledge and skills informed by the social work profession’s core values and ethics as outlined in the NASW Code of Ethics that are globally transferable across diverse human service settings and population groups.
+The program is committed to mentoring and empowering students to engage in interprofessional practice experiences, scholarly research, and community service partnerships with the goal of enhancing the well-being of individuals, groups, and organizations from diverse cultural, social, and economic backgrounds, reflecting the UTC mission as an engaged metropolitan university.

 The UTC BSW program seeks to create a quality professional program: